18F/18f.gsa.gov/content/posts/2020-06-30-transforming-how-dojs-civil-rights-division-engages-with-the-public.md

 {% include "linked-figure.html",
      image: "/assets/blog/doj-crt-landing-page.gif",
-     alt: "The new Civil Rights Division landing page of civilright.justice.gov.",
+     alt: "The new Civil Rights Division landing page of civilrights.justice.gov",
      caption: "The new experience for reporting a civil rights violation" %}

 We worked with stakeholders from the Division to craft these design principles for the new experience, which subsequent designs, prototypes, and builds were tested against: